Kazi Farms Group: Controversy

 On 22 September 2022, the Bangladesh Competition Commission filed a case against Kazi Farms for destabilizing the stable market by increasing the price of eggs at a higher rate than normal.
-Hearing the case four days later, the Bangladesh Competition Commission criticized the company for following a strange policy for fixing the price of eggs.
+Hearing the case four days later, the Bangladesh Competition Commission criticized the company for following a "strange" auction policy for fixing the price of eggs.
 In this auction system, the company finalizes a price after the dealers and distributors bid on the base price.

 Kazi Farms replied that egg prices had indeed spiked abnormally for a week, but the reason was a shortage of trucks following a national increase in the price of diesel.

 Singaporean economist Indranil Chakraborty examined Kazi Farms' auctions and found them to be a fair and reasonable means of selling agricultural commodities such as eggs, which typically fluctuate daily due to supply and demand.

+Kazi Farms asserted that price fluctuations of agricultural commodities like eggs and chicken was a normal phenomenon with a standard economic explanation through the Cobweb model.

+Kazi Farms also asserted that their auction procedure was a type of Vickrey-Clarke-Groves auction, which was well established.